-- If the transmission is repeatedly upshifted and downshifted between third gear and overdrive when climbing a gentle slope, the overdrive switch should be turned off.
-Be sure to turn the switch on immediately afterward. - When towing a trailer, in order to maintain engine braking efficiency, do not use overdrive.
+If the transmission is repeatedly upshifted and downshifted between third gear and overdrive when climbing a gentle slope, the overdrive switch should be turned off.
+Be sure to turn the switch on immediately afterward.

 Always keep your foot on the brake pedal while stopped with the engine running.
 This prevents the vehicle from creeping.